-Table2 is illustrative of the format in which de-rating factor results will be published.
+Table 2 is illustrative of the format in which de-rating factor results will be published.
 A marginal de rating factor will be listed for each technology and size class.
-Table 3 contains the storage duration scaling factors that will be used by storage units to calculate their de rating factors as outlined in section 6.2.
+Table 3 contains the storage de-rating curves that will be used by storage units (and DSUs with Maximum Down Time $\leq 6$ hrs).